starling021/Phishing-API/README.md

 # Phishing-API
 Easy Deployment API for Phishing During Pentest Engagements.
 Output to MySQL/Web Table &amp; Slack Bot.
-Supports BEEF Hooking
+Supports BEEF Hooking & HaveIBeenPwned!

 This is intended to be a "quick and dirty" solution when Phishing.
 For better results, use Evilnginx or another solution.
 This is for someone who wants to quickly clone a site and start collecting credentials within minutes.
 Enjoy!